kiba/Writings/atg/dramatis_personae.md

 ### CIA Analyst Casey Martin

 A new analyst with a degree in physics.
 He was pulled from his department by Bruke Pigeon and was asked to analyze a body of fiction known as "Stargate SG-1".

+### Gerry Parkinson

+Diplomat working with the SGC.